ramuyk/node-red-contrib-exec-queue/README.md

 ## Overview
-An alternative exec command with queue for Node-RED that is also integrated with the template node.
+A Node-RED alternative exec node that runs with a queue and is integrated with the template node.

 Runs system commands on a queue and returns its output.
 This node puts together three concepts: the exec node, the template node, a queue.